jeremyfriedel/StackOverTroubledWater/README.md

 For a live version go to [here](https://stack-over-troubled-water.herokuapp.com/)

+StackOverTroubledWater is a single-page, web app clone of Stack Overflow, a question and answer site.
+StackOverTroubledWater uses a Ruby on Rails backend, with PostgresSQL as the database.
+All datat is accesible via an JSON API.
+React and Redux constitute the frontend of the web app.

 Project description
 + Single Page Stack Overflow clone built with a rails API backend and React and Redux Frontend.